Turkey-Syria earthquake survivors face "horrific conditions" as cold threatens a "secondary disaster"

 U.S. Ambassador to Turkey Jeff Flake told CBS News that a couple American Blackhawk helicopters were flying missions to rescue people from the quake zone.

+A first aid convoy crossed into Syria from Turkey on Thursday, meanwhile, with United Nations Secretary-General Antonio Guterres telling reporters in New York that "it included six trucks carrying shelter and other desperately needed relief supplies."

+Asked by CBS News correspondent Pamela Falk whether the U.N. was disappointed by delays in getting aide into Syria following the quakes, Guterres said: "We all struggle to do our best."

-But the help is coming too late for thousands of people still desperate to have loved ones extracted from crumbled buildings on both sides of the Turkey-Syria border.
+The help is coming too late for thousands of people still desperate to see their loved ones extracted from crumbled buildings on both sides of the Turkey-Syria border.

 "My mother, father and brother are under the rubble," cried 34-year-old survivor Selen Ekimen.
 "There's been no sound from them for days.
 None."